dvklopfenstein/MIIM_517_Privacy_Policy/README.md

 We will use the BBLearn REST interface to facilitate running the class in the current semester.
 And we will use last semester's class to test new scripts.
 We may use older classes for testing script changes and new scripts, if needed.
+Comments from the student regarding the assignment, posts on the discussion board, and other data not related to future course development will be deleted at the end of the academic term.

 ## Confidentiality & Security of Personally Identifiable Information
 We will use industry standard physical, technical, and administrative security measures to